idio-lang/DIPS/source/implementing-idio/simple-types/functions.rst

 {docstr} {body}`.

-If there are only three arguments then the :samp:`{body}` takes precedence -- if all you want is your function to return a string then that seems legitimate.
+If there are only three arguments then the :samp:`{body}` takes precedence -- if all you want is for your function to return a string then that seems legitimate.

 The use of :samp:`{docstr}` will need to adhere to our "single line" reader processing -- which is partly why strings are allowed to be